-The Never-Ending Storm of OCD and Anxiety
+The Storm of Having Both OCD and Anxiety

 I am not exactly sure when they fully collided.
 But, I will never forget the influx of feelings that flooded in as a result.
 The gasping for breath.
 Holding onto anything in sight.
 Ashamed to put my head up.
 Constantly caught in a whirlpool of turmoil/uneasiness and rancor.

 They had both been “present” for as long as I can remember.
 Since very early in my life.

 The anxiety?
 Started at a very young age.
 Most likely following the death of my younger brother, shortly after turning 4 years old.
 I was a very quiet child for the most part.
 I “inhaled” life.
 And kept it all inside.
 I didn’t like to talk about the constant movie reel of worries traveling through my mind.
 Probably, because they kept me busy enough as it was.

 The OCD?
 It followed.
 I just didn’t truly know what this lurking shadow really was.
 Before I realized it, it started to trail me e.v.e.r.y.w.h.e.r.e.
 Taking full control of my vulnerable thoughts.
 Putting me on repeat.
 Asking me taunting questions, over and over and over again.
 Just to push me over the edge.
 Like ringing the doorbell into my mind.
 A nonstop game of “Ding-Dong-Ditch.”
 Running away each time, before I could catch this beast in the act.
 Just so I would “be sure” I didn’t miss anything.
 That I did it the correct way.
 That nothing bad would come from it all, if something was out of place.
 Or that I didn’t forget to check the lock on my bedroom window, just one. more. time.